Webcam Timelapse Online — Capture and Preview a Timelapse

 Stop and Download

-A timelapse is a filming technique where frames are captured at a much slower rate than the final playback speed.
-When the recorded frames are played back at a normal frame rate (typically 24–30fps), time appears to move faster — a process that took an hour is condensed into a few seconds of video.
+A webcam timelapse is a video technique where individual frames are captured at a much slower rate than normal video — instead of 30 frames per second, you might capture one frame every 5 seconds.
+When those frames are played back at normal video speed (typically 24–30fps), time appears to rush forward.
+A process that took one hour in real life becomes a 5-second clip.
+A full day compresses into under a minute.

-The speed factor determines how much faster your timelapse plays compared to real time.
-If you capture one frame every 5 seconds and play back at 10fps, the speed factor is 50× — one minute of real activity becomes 1.2 seconds of timelapse footage.
-The estimated playback duration shown in the tool uses 10fps as the assumed playback rate.
+The speed factor determines how much faster your timelapse appears compared to real time.
+Capture every 5 seconds, play back at 10fps: the speed factor is 50× — one minute of real activity becomes 1.2 seconds of footage.
+The estimated playback duration shown in the tool's stats panel uses 10fps as the assumed playback frame rate.
+You can choose a different playback speed in your video editor to slow down or speed up the final result.

 Browser-Based Capture

-This tool uses the Canvas API to copy each video frame into a hidden canvas element at the chosen interval, then converts it to a compressed JPEG image stored in browser memory.
-All processing happens locally — no frames are uploaded or stored on any server.
-Memory usage increases with session length; for very long sessions, shorter intervals may exhaust available RAM.
+The tool uses the Canvas API to copy each video frame into a hidden canvas element at the chosen interval, then converts it to a compressed JPEG stored in browser memory.
+All processing is local — no frames are uploaded or stored on any server.
+Memory usage increases with session length; for very long sessions at short intervals, be aware that RAM consumption grows steadily throughout the capture.

 Plant Growth

-Place a seedling or flower in front of the camera and capture every 10–30 minutes over several days.
-Plant timelapse is one of the most popular subjects because the results are dramatic and visually compelling.
+Place a seedling, cut flower, or sprouting seed in front of the camera and capture every 10–30 minutes over several days.
+Plant timelapse is one of the most popular subjects because the change is dramatic and visually striking.

-Record yourself building furniture, painting a room, or assembling a model.
-Capture every 2–5 seconds.
-The result shows the complete project appearing in under a minute, making for an engaging social media post.
+Record yourself building furniture, painting a room, cooking a meal from scratch, or assembling a model.
+Capture every 2–5 seconds to compress a 30-minute project into a 1–3 minute video that makes an excellent social media post.

-Set up the camera above a drawing or painting surface and capture every 10 seconds.
-Watching a piece of art develop from blank canvas to finished work in timelapse is a popular content format for artists.
+Set the camera above a drawing or painting surface and capture every 10 seconds.
+Watching art develop from a blank surface to a finished piece in under a minute is a compelling content format widely shared by artists on social media.

 Frequently Asked Questions — Webcam Timelapse Online

-The timelapse runs until you click Stop.
-The practical limit is your browser's available memory — each captured frame is stored as a JPEG in RAM.
-At a 5-second interval, a one-hour session captures 720 frames.
-At roughly 15–30KB per JPEG, that is around 10–20MB, well within normal browser limits.
-Very long sessions (several hours) at short intervals may eventually exceed available memory.
+The webcam timelapse runs until you click Stop.
+The practical limit is your browser's available RAM — each captured frame is stored as a compressed JPEG in memory.
+At a 5-second interval over one hour, you capture 720 frames.
+At roughly 15–30KB per JPEG, that is around 10–20MB — well within normal browser memory limits.
+Very long sessions at short intervals (e.g. every 1 second for 4+ hours) may eventually approach memory limits on lower-RAM devices.

 Yes.
 The timelapse capture runs as JavaScript inside the browser tab.
-If you switch to a different application, the tab may throttle JavaScript timers, causing missed frames.
-For best results, keep the browser window visible and active throughout your capture session.
+If the tab becomes inactive or background-throttled (which browsers do to save battery), JavaScript timers may be delayed, causing uneven intervals or missed frames.
+For reliable results, keep the browser window visible and in the foreground throughout the session.
 Do not lock your computer or let the display sleep.

-The brief red border flash on the video element is a visual confirmation that a frame has been captured and saved.
-It works like the shutter flash on a camera — it gives you clear feedback that the tool is working correctly at each interval without interrupting the live view.
+The brief red border flash on the video element is a visual confirmation that a frame has been captured and stored.
+It functions like the shutter flash on a camera — it gives you clear feedback that the webcam timelapse online tool is capturing correctly at each interval without interrupting your live view.

 No. All frames are captured and stored locally in your browser's memory.
-Nothing is transmitted to any server.
-When you close the tab or reload the page, all captured frames are discarded.
-Download your frames before closing if you want to keep them.
+Nothing is transmitted to any server at any point.
+When you close the tab or reload the page, all captured frames are permanently discarded from memory.
+Download your ZIP file before closing if you want to keep the frames.

 Comments & Feedback